Random projection of Linear and Semidefinite problem with linear inequalities: The LP case

 Next, we will consider the effect of shifting the constants $b,d$ in $\mathcal{P}^N$ using a vector $v$.
 Let $\mathcal{P}^{N,v}$ be the problem obtained by replacing $b,d$ by $b-ANv, d-ANv$.
-Then, assuming that $c^\top v = 0$, we have the optimal values of $\mathcal{P}, \mathcal{P}^N$ and $\mathcal{P}^{N,v}$ all coincide: the map $x \mapsto N^{-1}(x - v)$ is a bijection between the sets of feasible solutions of $\mathcal{P}$ and $\mathcal{P}^{N,v}$.
-Furthermore, this maps preserves the objective function value since $c^\top x = (N^\top c)^\top (N^{-1}(x-v))$.
+Then, assuming that $(N^\top c)^\top v = 0$, we have the optimal values of $\mathcal{P}, \mathcal{P}^N$ and $\mathcal{P}^{N,v}$ all coincide: the map $x \mapsto N^{-1}x - v$ is a bijection between the sets of feasible solutions of $\mathcal{P}$ and $\mathcal{P}^{N,v}$.
+Furthermore, this maps preserves the objective function value since $c^\top x = (N^\top c)^\top (N^{-1}x-v)$.

 We now select a specific vector $v$.
-By item \eqref{hyp:2} of Assumption~\ref{hyp:0}, $c_1 \neq 0$.
-Then, the matrix $I_c$ obtained by replacing the first row of $I_n$ by $c$ is still invertible.
-Let $b'$ be such that $b'_i = b_i$ if $i \geq 2$ and $b'_1 = 0$.
-With that, we let $v$ be the (unique) solution satisfying
+By adding a small random perturbation to $c$ we can assume w.l.o.g. that all the components of $N^\top c$ are non zeros.
+In particular, since $(N^\top c)_1 \neq 0$, the matrix $I_c$ obtained by replacing the first row of $I_n$ by $(N^\top c)^\top$ is still invertible.
+Let $v$ be the (unique) solution satisfying